-This article gives you the quick guideline to use Cloud Ops for the first time you access to the system.
+This article gives you the quick guideline to use Cloud Automation for the first time you access to the system.

 You need to register the cloud accounts with sufficient permissions.
 These cloud accounts help you to implement the tasks as Resource Control, Resource Schedule, Service Catalog.